cameronewan/surfs_up/README.md

 # surfs_up

 ## Purpose
-The purpose of this analysis was to determine if it is worth-while opening a surf shop on the island of Oahu.
+The purpose of this analysis was to determine if it is worth-while opening a surf shop on the island of Oahu based on weather data.
+Local legend W. Avy is counting on us.

 ## Results
 The three key aspects that we are going to look at to demonstrate the differences between June and Decemeber are Count, Standard deviation, and min/max temp.